 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-In terms of geographical revenue distribution, the United States and Canada (UCAN) contributed $4.62 billion, marking a 9% increase from the same period in 2024.
-Europe, Middle East, and Africa (EMEA) generated $3.40 billion, representing a 15% increase, while Latin America (LATAM) and Asia-Pacific (APAC) contributed $1.26 billion and $1.26 billion, respectively, with growth rates of 8% and 23% compared to the first quarter of 2024.
+Revenue by Region: The United States and Canada (UCAN) contributed $4.62 billion in revenues, up 9% from the same period in 2024.
+Europe, Middle East, and Africa (EMEA) generated $3.40 billion in revenues, marking a 15% increase year-over-year. * Latin America (LATAM) and Asia-Pacific (APAC) also saw revenue growth of 8% and 23% respectively compared to the prior year.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.